Test Drive Unlimited: Solar Crown review – jump leads required

 Some elements just feel a bit long winded, fiddly or clunky, too.
 Having places to walk around like your hotel room (where you can customise your look and track your progress) is a neat bonus, but dealerships are bizarrely enormous buildings where you feel like you’re walking to the corner shop at the end of the street just to check out another of the dealer’s available cars.
 The map, too, feels like it needs work, with very small text that’s difficult to read (even on a 50-inch 4K TV) and some clunky menus.

-Our first impressions of TDU:SC, though, are mixed.
-It’s great to see that so many of Test Drive Unlimited’s niches like deep car customisation and a tremendous amount of care taken with the details, the game pops with colour and it’s admirable to really have to work to grow your car collection.
+It’s great to see that so many of Test Drive Unlimited’s niches like deep car customisation and a tremendous amount of care taken with the details, the game pops with colour at night and it’s admirable to really have to work to grow your car collection.

-But the handling characteristics of the cars are veeeeeeeeery arcade-ish, which will put some off and some elements of the game feel a bit clunky.
-I, unfortunately, am joining the chorus once again to extoll the misery and difficulty of an always online game.
+But, overall, it’s a disappointment for a series that’s got such history.
+Even by arcade racing game standards, TDU: SC cars can sometimes feel extremely clunky.
+As can the menu navigations, and the in-game characters.
+I, unfortunately, am also joining the chorus once again to extoll the misery and difficulty of an always online game.
 Is it that hard to provide an offline mode?

 Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections – read why you should trust us